Workers must obtain a license through a state-approved barber or cosmetology program.

 All states require barbers, hairdressers, and cosmetologists to be licensed.
-To qualify for a license, candidates are required to graduate from a state-approved barber or cosmetology program and then pass a state exam for licensure.
+To qualify for a license, candidates are required to graduate from a state-approved cosmetology program.

 A high school diploma or equivalent is required for some positions.
 In addition, every state requires that barbers, hairdressers, and cosmetologists complete a program in a state-licensed barber or cosmetology school.
 Programs in hairstyling, skin care, and other personal appearance services are available in postsecondary vocational schools.

 Full-time programs in barbering and cosmetology usually last at least 9 months and may lead to an associate’s degree.
 Most of these workers take advanced courses in hairstyling or in other personal appearance services to keep up with the latest trends.
 Those who want to open their own business also may take courses in sales and marketing.

 Barbers, hairdressers, and cosmetologists must obtain a license in order to work.
 Qualifications for a license vary by state, but generally, a person must fulfill the following criteria:

 - Received a high school diploma or equivalent